kaist-dmlab/SELFIE/README.md

 </p>

 ## 2. Implementation
 **SELFIE** requires only a simple modification in the gradient descent step.
 As described below, the conventional update equation is replaced with the proposed one.
-If you are interested in further details, refer our paper.
+If you are interested in further details, read our paper.

 <p align="center">
 <img src="figures/update_equation.png " width="850">